I’m concerned my wooden floor is too damaged to be sanded. Can you help?

 Who will carry out the work?

-In response to your enquiry, we will make an appointment for one of our managers to attend a site visit at your home or office to discuss exact requirements with you in person.
+In response to your enquiry, we will make an appointment for one of our estimators to attend a site visit at your home or office to discuss exact requirements with you in person.
 We can talk through the process we undertake and explain everything you need to know.
 Don’t worry – these are not sales people, they won’t pressure you to place an order.
-We will then prepare an estimate which we forward within 3-4 working days.
+We will then prepare an estimate which we forward within 1 working day.
 This can be done by email or post.
 We’re always available to answer further questions should you have any.

 Should I decorate before or after the sanding?